 You have amazing products to sell in your online store?
 But will it matter if your customers cannot find what they are looking for?
-When you build your online store, make sure its layered navigation enhances customer experience and lets your clients easily find what they want.
+Magento layered navigation enhances customer experience and lets your clients easily find what they want.

-Layered navigation makes a customer’s shopping easier and more effective.
-It helps users find the stuff based on category, price range or any other attribute.
-Usually you can find layered navigation in the left column of search result or category pages.
+Magento layered navigation makes a customer’s shopping easier and more effective.
+It helps users find the stuff based on category, price range, or any other attribute.
+Usually, you can find layered navigation in the left column of a search result or category pages.
 Sometimes it is also placed on the home page.
-As to the structure itself, a standard layered navigation has a “Shop By” list which includes categories and price range.
+As to the structure itself, standard layered navigation has a “Shop By” list which includes categories and price range.
 Moreover, you can also configure such product attributes as color and size – it’s you who decides which filters to use and how to configure the display of layered navigation.

 Before setting up basic layered navigation it is important to check whether all attribute properties and anchor categories are well-configured according to the requirements of layered navigation.
 If there are any bugs, it will slow down the whole process.

 When setting up attributes you should always take their type into consideration.
 Magento layered navigation supports the following: dropdown, multiple select and price types.
 And don’t forget about the number of attributes.
 The best decision is to use as few attributes as possible because the more of them you have, the more difficult it is for a customer to get around.
 Furthermore, with less attributes your store performance will be higher and the page will look less cluttered.

 To set attribute properties you must follow these steps: